-These assets have resulted in Stone being a desirable place in which to live, therefore as the second largest settlement in Stafford Borough, it has become a focus for new housing development and, to a lesser extent, employment development.
+These assets have resulted in Stone being a desirable place in which to live.
+Therefore as the second largest settlement in Stafford Borough, it has become a focus for new housing development and, to a lesser extent, employment development.
 In recent years, the town has seen significant housing growth, which is set to continue in the site allocations made by the latest Stafford Borough Local Plan.
 During the Stage 1 consultation, a number of local people expressed a desire to limit housing growth in Stone, because of the adverse impact this would further have on local infrastructure and local green space.
 A number of people emphasised the importance of protecting and enhancing existing areas of open green space, which are important to the local community.

 Forming part of the evidence base a Green Space Audit was undertaken.
 This identified over 50 sites of Local Green Space applying the NPPF criteria.
 These sites were then checked against criteria that may remove them from possible designation, such as subject to a planning permission.
 These were then formally consulted on with a community event in the town, consulting local sports groups and organisations, residents groups and the sports and leisure team at Stafford Borough Council asking for positive and negative comments about the sites identified in the Green Space Audit.
-Following this process and consideration of the comments collected, the final number of 57 sites were identified as those to be included in the neighbourhood plan as Local Green Space designations.
+Following this process and consideration of the comments collected, the final number of 54 sites were identified as those to be included in the Neighbourhood Plan as Local Green Space designations.
+Local Green Space Consultation was delivered in November 2016 and October 2017.

 The Plan for Stafford Borough Part 1 defines Green Infrastructure as 'A network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits to local communities.'
 It goes on to state that Neighbourhood Plans provide "opportunity for local communities to identify Local Green Space to be specifically designated."

 Furthermore strategic policy C7 Open Space, Sport and Recreation reinforces the importance, need and provision of a variety of open spaces and associated uses or facilities.

-The Local Green Spaces identified in the Neighbourhood Plan contribute to the network with the Green Infrastructure Strategy for Stafford, The Strategic Plan November 2009 identified the following key objectives that are applicable to Local Green Spaces:
+The Local Green Spaces identified in the Neighbourhood Plan contribute to the network with the Green Infrastructure Strategy for Stafford Borough: Strategic Plan (November 2009) identified a number of key objectives, as detailed in Policy N2 and N4 of the adopted Plan for Stafford Borough that are applicable to Local Green Spaces: